-Numerus number of authors: the more authors you add, the harder it gets to classify. our dataset contains 50 different authors
+Numerus number of authors: the more authors you add, the harder it gets to classify. our dataset contains 50 different authors.

 Low volume of messages per author: the less data you have, the more harder it gets to train a good model.
 In our dataset, we only have 50 messages per author.